rng-guy/NFSMWBartender/APPENDIX.md

 * The unedited configuration files for this feature set mostly match the game's vanilla values.

-* You can disable this entire feature set by deleting all of its configuration files.

-* You can disable any feature of this set by deleting the file containing its parameter group.
-Fixes, however, don't have parameters and are tied to specific files implicitly instead.
+* To disable a given feature of this set, delete the file containing its parameter group.

-* To disable the shadow and Heat-level fixes, delete all configuration files of this feature set.
+* To disable this entire feature set and its fixes, delete all its configuration files.

 * The Heat-level reset fix is incompatible with the `HeatLevelOverride` feature of the [NFSMW ExtraOptions mod](https://github.com/ExOptsTeam/NFSMWExOpts/releases) by ExOptsTeam.
 To disable this ExtraOptions feature, edit its `NFSMWExtraOptionsSettings.ini` configuration file.
 If you do this, you can still change the maximum available Heat level with VltEd: The `0xe8c24416` parameter of a given `race_bin_XY` VltEd node determines the maximum Heat level (1-10) at Blacklist rival #XY.